ZenLiuCN/engine/readme.md

 ### Resolver with `require`

-Simple support for CommonJs, ES script also compiled as CJS script, inspire by k6
+Simple support for CommonJs, ES script and TypeScript also compiled as CJS script, inspire by k6

 ### Module System